-But rest, in the sense of horizontal repose—lying down in other words—can be essential for one’s health, either as a daily, brief respite from the wear and tear of activities, or as an aid to curing a more serious condition.
+But rest, in the sense of horizontal repose—lying down in other words—can be essential for ones health, either as a daily, brief respite from the wear and tear of activities, or as an aid to curing a more serious condition.
 Young people usually sleep long and heavily and if given a chance can quickly recover depleted energy or throw off some ailment just by a good bout of sleeping.
 But older people should learn the value to their health of just lying down.
 All my life I have resented afternoon naps and hated lying down, but after fifty years passed I was forced to learn their advantages, and they are tremendous.
 To a dear doctor friend I owe a precious gift, namely, the knowledge that if one lies down and rests—even if one does not sleep a wink all night—the body recuperates and the store of energy is replenished; of course it is not as good as sleep, but she taught me to not be afraid of sleeplessness, to stop panicking and saying to myself: “My goodness!
 It is 2.30 a.m. and I have not slept a wink, I will be a wreck in the morning!”
 When one overcomes this fear of not

 sleeping, this idea that one can do nothing because one has lost sleep, a major battle in life has been won.
-Especially if, like myself, one refuses to take sleeping pills or tranquillizers; one must learn to lie quietly and accept the sleeplessness, adjust one’s mind to it, read or think of pleasant things and try to relax the body; often this changed mental attitude in itself induces sleep.
+Especially if, like myself, one refuses to take sleeping pills or tranquillizers; one must learn to lie quietly and accept the sleeplessness, adjust ones mind to it, read or think of pleasant things and try to relax the body; often this changed mental attitude in itself induces sleep.
 Before going to bed a dessert-spoonful of honey, plain or dissolved in a cup of hot water, can put one to sleep as it has a very calming effect on the nerves.

-A great deal to do with sleep depends on one’s attitude towards a bed; a bed should be considered a place to sleep not a place to worry, a blessed spot which God in His mercy has given us to lie down in.
+A great deal to do with sleep depends on ones attitude towards a bed; a bed should be considered a place to sleep not a place to worry, a blessed spot which God in His mercy has given us to lie down in.
 As one grows older, when at last bed is reached at the end of the day, one learns to thank Him most humbly for it.

 In many parts of the world, especially the tropics, the custom of taking a siesta, an afternoon nap or rest, is common and is an excellent habit.
 Strangely enough, even five minutes of sleep can have a refreshing effect, like passing an eraser over a blackboard it seems to brush away the tensions in both mind and body.
 As little as fifteen minutes lying down flat can have a recuperative effect.
 If one is ill, or has a bad cold or a bout of dysentery, to go to bed for a day or two, if at all possible, can be very helpful in addition to therapeutic measures.
-If one has been walking or standing for a long time, particularly in the heat, to lie down flat on one’s back, with the legs stretched out straight but slanting upwards—in other words the feet higher than the head—changes the circulation and is very soothing and well worth the effort of arranging pillows, a coat, a board or even a sack or suitcase under one’s legs in order to get in this position.
+If one has been walking or standing for a long time, particularly in the heat, to lie down flat on ones back, with the legs stretched out straight but slanting upwards—in other words the feet higher than the head—changes the circulation and is very soothing and well worth the effort of arranging pillows, a coat, a board or even a sack or suitcase under ones legs in order to get in this position.
 Swollen legs and ankles in the heat can also